Tankerton Bay Sailing Club

 13. THE FINISH

-13.1 Club finish line: The finishing line will be between the clubhouse and the Transit pole (TRM).
+13.1 Club finish line: The finishing line will be a line projected seaward from the clubhouse through the Shore Transit marks and limited to seaward by the Outer Distance Mark (ODM).
 The ODM is not part of the finishing line definition and not a mark of the course unless otherwise designated.

 14. TIME LIMIT